Ladies and Gentlemen We Are Floating in Space: Recording

-In the summer of 1995 Jason Pierce and Sean Cook entered Moles Studio in Bath, to start work on demo recordings with resident engineer Trevor Curwen.
+In the summer of 1995, Jason Pierce and Sean Cook entered Moles Studio in Bath, England, to start work on demo recordings with resident engineer Trevor Curwen.
 Pierce would develop his ideas into complete songs during this period.

 A few weeks later, recording of the album proper began in earnest, with all of the band members present.
-Working on 24 track tape synchronised to an Atari sequencer allowed Pierce to build up sequenced tracks from samples of live playing, coupled with some parts gleaned from the demo sessions.
+Working on 24-track tape synchronised to an Atari sequencer allowed Pierce to build up sequenced tracks from samples of live playing, coupled with some parts gleaned from the demo sessions.
 The full band line-up, including John Coxon on guitar, performed live over this sequenced backbone.

-With the basic framework intact, Pierce moved the project to London to work with producer/engineer Darren Allison (My Bloody Valentine) on the recording of vocals, guitars, keyboards, gospel choir and brass section at The Church Studios.
-The pair worked on further vocal recording at Rooster Studios, before moving on to recording Strings with the Balanescu Quartet at London's legendary Olympic Studios.
+With the basic framework intact, Pierce moved the project to London to work with producer and engineer Darren Allison (My Bloody Valentine) on the recording of vocals, guitars, keyboards, gospel choir and brass section at The Church Studios.
+The pair worked on further vocal recording at Rooster Studios, before moving on to recording strings with the Balanescu Quartet at London's Olympic Studios.
 At this point, Pierce made a trip to the United States to record Dr. John's piano and vocal parts on the track "Cop Shoot Cop".

 The mixing process involved various studios and personnel.
-Beginning at House of Blues in Memphis, Pierce returned to work again with Darren Allison at The Strongroom Studios, John Leckie, and Trevor Curwen at Moles Studio.
+Beginning at House of Blues in Memphis, Pierce returned to work again with Allison at The Strongroom Studios, John Leckie, and Curwen at Moles Studio.
 With the mixing phase complete, Pierce concentrated on post-production and editing with Mads Bjerke, and Ray Staff at Whitfield Street Studios took charge of the mastering process.

 Music

-The album's sound is described as space rock, neo-psychedelia, shoegaze, and gospel.
+The album's sound is described as space rock, neo-psychedelia, shoegaze, gospel, and blues.

 Releases

 The artwork was designed by Pierce in collaboration with Mark Farrow.
 A special edition of the album was packaged in a box designed to resemble prescription medicine, complete with a booklet containing "dosage advice" and a foil blister pack containing the CD.
 A limited edition was also released, featuring each of the 12 songs in its own individually wrapped 3-inch CD, inside a large blister pack and box.

 In 2020, record club Vinyl Me, Please announced they would reissue the album on blue colored vinyl in September of the same year.
-This will be the first "artist-approved" vinyl reissue of the album.
+This was the first "artist-approved" vinyl reissue of the album.